Mjz86/String/README.md

 i dont think the null terminator is important enough for a wrapper, it shouldn't be dependent upon at all , its purely legacy.

+but , its easy enough to add another template flag for it , so why not.

 # How to do This Without My Help